COVID-19: Healthcare Providers

 - Health Alert Network (HAN) Advisories

-On June 8, 2020, Maine CDC issued a Standing Order (“Order”) that authorizes any health care provider or other trained personnel at a health care facility or medically-supervised COVID-19 collection site (collectively, “collection site”) in the state to collect and submit for laboratory analysis specimens to be tested using a SARS-CoV-2 PCR molecular test for any individual in accordance with the conditions of the Order.
-This Order was revised on June 18, 2020 to clarify language regarding specimen collection protocols.
-This Order was also revised September 22, 2020 to allow any individual in Maine who is at least 12 months of age or older to receive testing.
-The Order was revised on December 8, 2020 to change the quarantine requirement from 14 days to 10 days.
+On July 1, 2021, Maine CDC issued a revised Standing Order (“Order”) that authorizes any health care provider or other trained personnel at a health care facility or medically-supervised COVID-19 collection site (collectively, “collection site”) in the state to collect and submit for laboratory analysis specimens to be tested using a SARS-CoV-2 PCR molecular or antigen test for any individual in accordance with the conditions of the Order.
 Read the Standing Order (PDF).

-The DHHS Standing Order is not meant to replace existing patient-provider relationships or provider-laboratory relationships.
+The Order is not meant to replace existing patient-provider relationships or provider-laboratory relationships.

-The Order also authorizes the collection site that submitted the specimen for SARS-CoV-2 molecular testing under this Order to receive the results of the test directly from the testing laboratory.
-This Order further authorizes the laboratory that performed the molecular test for SARS-CoV-2 to provide test results directly to the individual who was tested, with the individual’s consent.
+The Order also authorizes the collection site that submitted the specimen for SARS-CoV-2 molecular or antigen testing under this Order to receive the results of the test directly from the testing laboratory.
+This Order further authorizes the laboratory that performed the molecular or antigen test for SARS-CoV-2 to provide test results directly to the individual who was tested, with the individual’s consent.

 In line with the Standing Order for COVID-19 Testing issued on June 18, 2020, Maine's Health and Environmental Testing Laboratory (HETL) will perform the SARS-CoV-2 molecular test on specimens collected from individuals who meet the eligibility criteria listed in the Standing Order.
 Read the Standing Order (PDF).